MEGH2008/Project-Aura-detecting-by-AI/README.md

-# Project Aura: Beam Analysis Using Halo Data and Machine Learning
+# Project Aura: From Noise to Insight
+## Comprehensive Beam Analysis Using Halo Data and Machine Learning

 This repository presents **Project Aura**, a scientific investigation combining **accelerator physics** and **machine learning**.
 It documents the theoretical background, experimental planning, data simulation, modeling, and results interpretation associated with beam halo analysis.